task-proxemics/XLeRobot/README.md

 - **Thriving Community** 🌍:
   World's largest low-cost robotics community with
   - Multiple SOTA pretrained AI models🧠, datasets📊, and tools🔨 for direct deploy.
-  - Thousands of brilliant minds for brainstrom and discussions🧑‍🤝‍🧑.
+  - 5000+ of brilliant minds for brainstrom and discussions🧑‍🤝‍🧑.
     </td>
     <td width="50%">